mconangla/MADD24/README.md

 # Codes.
 Components alone
 ## MADD_IAQ_CLOCK_setup.ino
-This pcode is used to initialize the clock module, set its parameters such as time format, time zone, and any other necessary settings.
+This code is used to initialize the clock module, set its parameters such as time format, time zone, and any other necessary settings.

 ## MADD-IAQ_PMSA003_alone.ino
 This code measures the concentration of airborne particulate matter, including PM1.0, PM2.5, and PM10 particles